QuickTime VR: Panoramas

 Each of these are typically subdivided or tiled into several smaller images, and stored in a special kind of QuickTime movie file, which requires the QuickTime plugin.

 Hot spots can be embedded into the panorama, which when selected can invoke some action, for example moving to another panorama node.

 Objects

 In contrast to panoramas, which are captured from one location looking out at various angles, objects are captured from many locations pointing in toward the same central object.

 The simplest type of objects to capture are single row, typically captured around the equator of an object.
 This is normally facilitated by a rotating turntable.
 The object is placed on the turntable, and photographed at equal angular increments (usually 10°) from a camera mounted on a tripod.

 Capturing a multi-row object movie requires a more elaborate setup for capturing images, because the camera must be tilted above and below the equator of the object at several tilt angles.

-The image source does not have to be photographic.
-3D renderings or drawings can be used.